 Ever since the very first episode of Game of Thrones, we've gotten glimpses of some darkly magical creatures.
-In addition to dragons and giants, we've also seen those tall scary men with blue eyes (literally) frosted tips, who are frequently followed around by a pack of crazy skeleton-zombies: White Walkers and wights.
-Both creatures are featured prominently (and terrifyingly) throughout the show.
+In addition to dragons and giants, we've also seen those tall, scary men with blue eyes (literally) frosted tips, who are frequently followed around by a pack of crazy skeleton-zombies: White Walkers and wights.
+They're both are featured prominently (and terrifyingly) throughout the show.
 The Game of Thrones world can be remarkably confusing if you haven't read the books (even if you've been watching for all eight seasons!), so let's take a minute to clarify what exactly these figures are.
-(Note: this is an explanation of the creatures based on what the TV series has shown of them, not based on what the books have said.)
+(Note: this is an explanation of the creatures based on what the TV series has shown of them thus far, not based on what George R.R.
+Martin's novels have said.)

 Created by the Children of the Forest in an act against the First Men, and led by the legendary Night King, White Walkers may look vaguely human-like, but they are far from it.
 Often appearing on horses, they are much taller than humans and have wispy white hair, a mummy-like appearance, and glowing blue eyes.
 Their presence brings a chill, and they can freeze things with a mere touch.
 This makes them extremely hard to battle, because they can freeze and shatter swords.
 Luckily they aren't impossible to defeat: Jon Snow is able to shatter a White Walker with his sword, Longclaw, because it's made of Valyrian steel.
 Dragonglass (obsidian) and Valyrian steel are basically kryptonite to White Walkers.
-Still, these supernatural beings, neither dead nor alive, are bad news.

 There are a small number of White Walkers, and they possess terrifying powers.
 Wights are a product of White Walkers, and they're essentially undead pawns that the White Walkers use to fight their battles.
-We also learn in season seven that if you kill a certain White Walker, you kill the wights it created — which is why Jon seems so hellbent on going after the Night King.
+As we learn in season seven, if you kill a certain White Walker, you also kill the wights it created — which is why Jon is so hellbent on going after the Night King.
 As the final battles of the series inch closer, we're left wondering if this theory will indeed be what saves Westeros from a repeat of the Long Night.